Staff

 Director of Fund Development

 Carolyn has more than 20 years of professional community relations experience working in the corporate and non-profit sectors.
-She received her bachelor's degree in Communications/Public Relations from Chapman University and Certificate in Corporate Community Relations from Boston College Carroll School of Management.
-Prior to her work with BCLC, Carolyn was Director of Community Relations/Public Affairs for HomeAid Orange County where she developed and implemented the organization's Essentials for Young Lives outreach program.
+She received her Bachelor's degree in Communications/Public Relations from Chapman University and Certificate in Corporate Community Relations from Boston College Carroll School of Management.
+Prior to her work with Blind Children's Learning Center, Carolyn was Director of Community Relations/Public Affairs for HomeAid Orange County.

 Andy Markalanda